richlysakowski/richlysakowski/README.md

 # Rich Lysakowski, Ph.D.
-## Chief Technology Officer, Business Analyst, AI & BI Architect, Process Engineer, Systems Developer, Data Scientist, and Systems Admin.
+## CTO, Business Analyst, AI Architect, Process Engineer, Developer, Data Scientist, and Tech Admin.

-Expert in scientific informatics across value chains in pharmaceutical and biotech, from R&D through Manufacturing, Finance and Trading in R&D.  Deep knowledge in software engineering, data and records management, and IT systems design and support.
+Expert in scientific and business informatics across value chains in Pharma, Biotech, Finance, Trading from R&D through Production Manufacturing.
+Deep knowledge in R&D, software engineering, data and records management, and IT systems design and support.
 The Godfather of Electronic Laboratory Notebooks for industrial applications.

 <p dir="auto" align="left">
 Passionate about applying leading-edge technologies for intelligent data discovery and collection, analytics, visualization, and reporting in business and industrial environments.
 Technical expertise encompass full SDLC skills from business and systems analysis, design, programming, debugging, deployment, support, and training.
 Favorite languages are Python, SQL, and web languages (HTML, CSS, Javascript) on Windows, Linux, Docker, and Azure/AWS/GCP Cloud environments (as required).